 Blackheads—the ever-elusive enemy.
 Although barely detectable, they’re one of those maddeningly minuscule things (like a stray brow hair or a chipped nail) that we’re painfully aware of but that may not be all that noticeable to an innocent bystander.

 However, unlike an uneven nail or brow, blackheads are complicated.
-They’re difficult to get rid of, and most experts agree removal should be left to the professionals.
+They’re difficult to get rid of, and most experts agree that the best way to remove blackheads is to visit a professional.
 But what happens when we’re short on time (or funds) and need a pesky blackhead banished stat?
-Though there’s no shortage of blackhead-busting products on the market (masks, pore strips, cleansers), is it even possible to get rid of blackheads overnight?
-To be honest, we’ve never had much luck with quick, over-the-counter fixes, so we decided to ask Renée Rouleau straight up: Is it possible?
+Though there’s no shortage of blackhead-busting products on the market (namely masks, pore strips, cleansers), is it even possible to get rid of blackheads overnight?
+To be honest, we’ve never had much luck with quick, over-the-counter fixes, so we decided to ask celebrity esthetician Renée Rouleau and board-certified dermatologist Shari Sperling straight up: Is it possible?
 And if so, how do we do it?
-Keep reading for Rouleau’s step-by-step guide on how to remove blackheads overnight.

 Meet the Expert

-First, the basics.
 Contrary to popular belief, those teensy dark spots (which tend to show up on the areas of the face most prone to oil—nose, chin, T-zone, etc.) aren’t actually the dirt-clogged pores we always assumed them to be.
-According to Rouleau, “Blackheads are large, open pores containing hardened sebum, or oil, that has oxidized from the air causing it to turn dark grey in colour.”
+According to Rouleau, “Blackheads are large, open pores containing hardened sebum, or oil, that has oxidized from the air causing it to turn dark grey in color.”

-While Rouleau tells us topical blackhead removal methods are largely ineffective (more on this in a minute), it is, indeed, possible to remove a blackhead overnight.
-However, you’ll have to roll up your sleeves and get your hands dirty as manual extraction is truly the only way to effectively get rid of blackheads overnight.
-No time to see your go-to facialist for a professional extraction?
-Fear not—it’s your time to shine.
+While Rouleau tells us topical blackhead removal methods are largely ineffective, it is, indeed, possible to remove a blackhead overnight.
+However, you’ll have to roll up your sleeves and get your hands dirty, as manual extraction is truly the only way to effectively get rid of blackheads overnight.

 How to perform the extraction: